 To fulfill this need, Grausman created the nonprofit Careers through Culinary Arts Program (C-CAP).
 His goal was to enhance the culinary arts curriculum in public schools and better prepare underserved students for college and career opportunities in the restaurant and hospitality industry.
 C-CAP has operated continuously for over 30 years and has made a difference in the lives of hundreds of thousands of young people.

-Today, C-CAP operates in seven locations across the country.
+Today, C-CAP operates in six locations across the country.
 New York City remains the headquarters while the other programs are Arizona (statewide); Chicago; Los Angeles, Philadelphia, and Washington, D.C.
 Regions.

 C-CAP provides cooking competitions for scholarships, job training and internships, teacher support, college advising, lifetime career guidance, and product donations to classrooms.
 We work with over 150 public high schools, 127 teachers, and 15,000 students annually.